Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 in a component directly in its decorator.
 Modules were introduced to avoid that, but the downside was that it become the smallest unit of compilation: changing one element of the module lead to recompile all the elements of the module.
-You can see how the code generated in Ivy take us back to what was originally designed by the Angular team, with a `directives` property generatedin the `ngComponentDef` field .
+You can see how the code generated in Ivy takes us back to what was originally designed by the Angular team, with a `directives` property generated in the `ngComponentDef` field.
-I also heard the team talk about changing/removing modules one day in various conferences, so we'll see.
+I also heard the team talking about changing/removing modules one day in various conferences, so we'll see.